yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway-(deprecated).markdown

 {% endnote %}

-1. Extract the [example|WAN Replication Gateway (Deprecated)^multi-cluster.zip] archive into a folder.
+1. Extract the depanlinkexampletengahlink/attachment_files/sbp/multi-cluster.zipbelakanglink archive into a folder.
 Navigate to the folder (calling it <multi-cluster-example>) and open a command shell.
 Modify the setDevEnv-SiteA.bat/sh and setDevEnv-SiteB.bat/sh files to have proper paths for GigaSpaces home and Java home.
 Also modify the NIC_ADDR variable to have proper ip address for each site.
 2. Run setDevEnv-SiteA script to set the environment variables.

 {% tip %}